 Think of company culture as internal branding.
 What do you want your employees to feel when they come to work?
 How do you want them to interact with each other?
 What do you expect to overhear them talking about as you walk through the break room or cafeteria?
 When you understand the answers to these questions, you can create content for the newsletter that reflects these ideas.

 Like other types of newsletters, one of the primary purposes of a company newsletter is to keep people informed.
-With employees in and out of the office, perhaps even working from different geographic locations, the break room bulletin board might not be the most effective place to share information.
-Sharing information directly via email can help make sure that everybody who needs to see organization updates can do so without confusion.
+With employees in and out of the office, perhaps even working from different states or countries, the break room bulletin board might not be the most effective place to share information.
+Sharing information directly via email can help make sure that everybody who needs to see organization updates can do so.

 Company newsletters are a great way to brag about your employees and talk about the good things they do, both inside and outside of work hours.
-You can also highlight company achievements such as a new distinction or particularly good feedback from happy clients.
+You can also highlight company achievements, such as a new distinction or particularly good feedback from happy clients.
 Talking about these achievements is good for morale.
-It can help remind employees, even in challenging times or situations, of all the good things happening and why it’s important and satisfying to come to work every day.
+It helps remind employees, even in challenging times or situations, of all the good things happening and why it’s important and satisfying to come to work every day.

 You probably already talk about company goals in meetings, include them in documentation, and maybe even have them posted around the office.
 But the company newsletter is another good place to restate these goals in writing.
 Goals can include anything from long-term visions for the company or individual goals for a specific quarter or project.
 Restating these items in the newsletter might help keep team members focused and hold everyone accountable for company success.